 After coming home, your duck should be kept on pain medication for the first 7-10 days (Torbutrol is very effective and safe for waterfowl).
 Your duck will also need to stay on a general antibiotic like Baytril for a couple of weeks, administered twice daily to prevent infection.

 The oviduct is a fast healing portion of the body and internal mending can occur as soon as 5-7 days, although your duck may still need to be kept separate from other ducks (especially males) for longer.

 Vet follow-ups are vital part of your duck's post-surgical care, so remember to bring her back for check-ups!

-Bring a Duck Along With You!
+Bring a Duck (or Goose) Along With You!

 Our new Micro Mini Tin Necklaces are now available in exchange for your donations!

 Each tiny tin dangles from a 24" necklace and inside you'll find a magnet-based duck, goose or swan tucked into a flowery and scenic little space!
 Plenty of styles to choose from!